owerdogan/wallpapers-for-kali/README.md

 <!-- LICENSE -->
 <h2>License</h2>

-Distributed under the GPL V3 License.
+Distributed under the MIT License.
 See `LICENSE` for more information